Creating a Cut Flower Garden: Summer Seed Collection

 cut flower garden seeds: statice

-Statice is considered one of the best cut flowers to dry with its papery flowers that bloom over a long period.
+Statice is considered one of the best cut flowers to be dry, as its papery flowers bloom over a long period.
 It’s easy to grow and produces long-lasting blooms.

-Statice flowers are drought tolerant, so they require less water than many other types of cut flowers.
+Statice flowers are drought tolerant, requiring less water than many other types of cut flowers.

-• start seeds indoors 6 weeks before the last frost
+• start seeds indoors six weeks before the last frost

 • transplant out when all danger of frost has passed